danielmkarlsson/SuperClean/README.md

 Alex McLean and Julian Rohrhuber built this thing initially, then I changed a few little things here and there.
 I need everyone to know that Scott Cazan did the heavy lifting in my little remodeling efforts.
 What you have here is essentially a shameless ripOff / fork of / homage to SuperDirt.
+Marcus Pal created the FM synth and the Additive synth.

 ## Requirements